danielzeev/Mullvad-CLI/readme.md

     --type          Relay type (Wireguard or Bridge)
     --daita         DAITA enabled (Defense Against AI-guided Traffic Analysis; choices: 0, 1)
 ```
-- See [Documentation](documentation.md) for more information on each subcommand
+- See [Documentation](documentation.md) for more information on each command

 ### Handling Relays